snac-cooperative/technical-docs/Specifications/Resource Relation.md

+### Overview

+Archival resources as described in the CPF resourceRelation should have more data than captured by EAC-CPF.
+SNAC had begun this work by adding an <objectXMLWrap> to the resourceRelation.
+This XML snippet contained some <mods> or a fragment of <ead>.
+The data includes details about the resource and it's holding institution.

+### Description of new fields and tables

+We will add fields to table related_resource, and (perhap?) create new table related_resource_name.

 Question: Why are we using resource name instead of doing a join to the related constellation via ic_id?
 Does related_resource_name exist for performance reasons?

 Resource language is a many-to-one.
 Use a reverse foreign key from the multiple records in the language